TimSoethout/goodwe-sems-home-assistant/README.md

   - platform: sems
     username: 'XXXX'
     password: 'XXXX'
+    scan_interval: 60
 ```

 Use the credentials you use to login to https://www.semsportal.com/.

+`scan_interval` controls how often the sensor updates/scrapes.
+By default this seems to be every 60 seconds.

 Reuses code from https://github.com/Sprk-nl/goodwe_sems_portal_scraper.